-Building a mentality that “everything is for sale” has let us upgrade our old stuff over time and build our wealth, a key component to becoming millionaires at 33.
+Building a mentality that “everything is for sale” has let us upgrade our old stuff over time and build our wealth, a key component to becoming millionaires in 10 years.

 Building the habit of selling your old stuff will add a little more wealth to your bottom line, getting you that much closer to—or help maintain—financial independence.

 We routinely get questions from friends and family asking how to sell their stuff online.
 This post addresses that question from the context of trying to sell your old stuff locally with the apps and websites that’ll help you do so.
 Here are several frequently asked questions and our answers addressing how to sell your stuff.

 We mentioned Facebook Marketplace, Craigslist, and Nextdoor as great apps & websites to sell your stuff online for free in this post.
 None charge fees for most listings as long as you are willing to handle the monetary transaction yourself.
 Using their platform as an escrow service, or putting a third-party like PayPal or Venmo in the middle might mean fees apply especially as it pertains to credit card payments.
 These are great resources to sell your stuff online for free when you can make the transaction locally.

 If you’re happy to ship your stuff, eBay’s modern fee structure is generally free upfront.
 For up to 200 items per month, there’s no cost to list items on eBay’s marketplace for the vast majority of item categories.
 Fees are subtracted from the final value of the item when it’s solid (generally about 10%).
 You’ll also need to pay to ship the item and transaction fees where appropriate (for example, PayPal’s 3% payment fee).